London Wildlife Protection

-We are a not for profit organisation and rely solely on donations from the public for provisions of food and medications.
+We are a Not For Profit Organisation and rely solely on donations for the public for provisions of foods and medications.

 London Wildlife protection runs a strictly no-kill policy with rescued animals.

 One of our volunteers will endeavour to collect the injured animal... more

 The Parcel Yard

 We run our New Volunteer Induction every month.
 This is for our new volunteers to ensure that volunteers are able to feel part of the organisation and are provided with support to enable them and LWP to get the most from their volunteering.
 Please download our First Aid Guide (created by Kelly from Kelly's Rescues)

 Friday 22 - Sunday 24 September 175-179 Oxford St, Soho, London W1D 2JS

 London Wildlife Protection has been invited to the Lush Charity Pot 3 day event.
 Lush offers grants and funding to small, grassroots charities and campaign groups that are often best placed to make a real difference with limited resources.
 They support such organisations around the world that are working in the areas of animal protection, the environment , and human rights.
 The majority of the funding is allocated to smaller groups who struggle to find funding elsewhere.
 Come and join us for this amazing opportunity to raise much needed funds that will help many injured, sick and orphaned birds and animals.